Knowledge base

-This guide is for developers and webmasters experiencing issues displaying special characters (such as accents, Arabic characters, Chinese characters, emojis, etc.), whether on an Infomaniak website or in its database.
+This guide is intended for developers and webmasters experiencing issues with the display of special characters (e.g., accents, Arabic characters, Chinese characters, emojis, etc.), whether on an Infomaniak website or in its database.

 Preamble

-- Common causes of incorrectly displayed characters that appear instead of special characters or emojis like
+• Common causes of incorrectly displayed characters that appear in place of special characters or emojis like ??:

-- Missing or incorrect charset declaration on the HTML, PHP, or HTTP side
+• Missing or incorrect declaration of the charset in HTML, PHP, or HTTP

 Use a text editor that supports saving in UTF-8 without BOM (Visual Studio Code, Sublime Text, Notepad++...)